 - are any perks or benefits?

 The next step is finding out whether you are likely to be accepted for the card, as not everyone will be able to get every card that's on the market.
-Success will be largely based on your credit record, which will show the credit card provider how likely you are to be a good customer, making payments on time and not exceeding your credit limit.
+Success will be largely based on your credit record, which will show the credit card provider how likely you are to be a good customer.
+In other words, the provider will want to know if you are likely to make payments on time and not exceed your credit limit.

 Not all card providers have the same criteria when they are considering whether to accept your application for a credit card.
 You may get rejected for one, but accepted for another.
-It is, however, vitally important not to make multiple applications for a variety of cards over a short period of time, as this will have a negative effect on your credit record.
+However, it is important not to make multiple applications for a variety of cards over a short period of time, as this will have a negative effect on your credit record.
 Instead, many card companies have an online eligibility checker, which allows you to see whether you are likely to be accepted without it featuring on your credit file.

 Does a credit card offer consumer protection?

 An often underestimated benefit of paying by credit card rather than by cash, debit card or through a third-party such as PayPal, is the consumer protection it offers on purchases over the value of £100.
 This is down to section 75 of the Consumer Credit Act.
 It applies to goods and services costing more than £100 but less than £30,000 and protects you if:

 - the product isn’t the same as the description